theninthsky/client-side-rendering/README.md

 3. The app will then extract all of the inlined assets, cache them in a service worker and then precache all of the other assets.
 4. The next time the page is reloaded, the service worker will send the HTML document along with an `X-Cached` header specifying all of its cached assets.

-\* Both initial and page-specefic assets.
+\* Both initial and page-specific assets.

 This ensures that the browser receives exactly the assets it needs (no more, no less) to display the page **in a single roundtrip**!